gikwegbu/quick_docs/README.md

 ## Instructions:

 1. To spinup the server, run: 'npm run dev'.
 This starts the development server using nodemon.
+Just check the README.md  in the 'Server Folder to know more about the server setup.'

 2. To launch the app on chrome, use 'flutter run -d chrome --web-hostname localhost --web-port 3000'.

-3. Don't forget to manage the cors errors by installing the cors package in the server
+3. For navigation, we'd be using navigator 2.0, but for web's dynamic routing, we'd be using routemaster, which is like same with reactRouter.

+4. On your main, instead of returning just the MaterialApp, return MaterialApp.router.

+5. Anywhere Navigator.of(context) was used to navigate, change it to Routemaster.of(context);